-The most commonly failed surgeries as results of a misdiagnosis of the above conditions are failed cervical fusion, failed lumbar laminectomy, and failed lumbar discectomy.
+The most commonly failed surgeries resulting from a misdiagnosis of the above conditions are failed cervical fusion, failed lumbar laminectomy and failed lumbar discectomy.
 These procedures include surgeries on the neck (cervical), middle (thoracic) or lower (lumbar) areas of the spine.

 Beyond inaccurate diagnosis, failed back or neck surgery may result from a doctor’s one-size-fits-all treatment approach, surgical accidents, or inexperience.
 To correct the effects of failed spinal surgery, patients should seek a new diagnosis or second opinion.

 Are you worried you may be falling victim to a failed back or neck surgery?
-Try our Condition Check Tool below to find out if your symptoms align with your worries and start the process of finding relief once again – for good.
+Try our Treatment Finder below to start the process of getting the treatment you need and deserve, finally.

 Our doctors have experienced misdiagnosed patients first-hand, which is why NJ Spine & Orthopedic specializes in revision surgery to fix failed surgeries.
 Our surgeons are experienced and specifically trained to fix the complicated problems that arise from correcting an already altered spine condition.